Multi-Day Coastal Rowing Adventures

 Our overnight adventure rows are offered to rowers with at least 6 months of sliding-seat rowing experience.
 See our Rowing Lessons page if you are interested in learning to row!

 Each journey is truly unique.
 The specific route for each trip will vary, customized for the weather as well as the group’s interests and skills.
-We aim to create groups of compatible rowers based on skills, fitness level, and interests.
-This helps us to carefully craft each adventure to provide the right balance of challenge and fun.
+We take pride in carefully crafting each adventure to provide the right balance of challenge and fun.

 These are not simple sightseeing trips.
 You will most likely test your limits, learn new skills, and change your concept of what you’re capable of.
 You will intimately experience the forces of wind and waves, and develop an appreciation for the tides.
 You will have the chance to learn through doing in all aspects of expedition rowing: loading the boat for proper trim, navigating open water crossings, rowing through rough water, communicating to other vessels, beaching and securing the rowboats at night, and following Leave No Trace rules for back country camping.